-Term Definition Ineffective teacher An ineffective teacher is any of the following: An individual whose assignment is legally authorized by an emergency permit that does not require possession of a full teaching license; or A teacher who holds a teaching credential but does not possess a permit or authorization that temporarily allows them to teach outside of their credentialed area (misassigned) An individual who holds no credential, permit, or authorization to teach in California.
-Under this definition, teachers with the following limited emergency permits would be considered ineffective: Provisional Internship Permits, Short-Term Staff Permits Variable Term Waivers Substitute permits or Teaching Permits for Statutory Leave (TSPL) holders serving as the teacher of record Out-of-field teacher A credentialed out-of-field teacher is: A credentialed teacher who has not yet demonstrated subject matter competence in the subject area(s) or for the student population to which he or she is assigned.
-Under this definition, the following limited permits will be considered out of the field: General Education Limited Assignment Permit (GELAP) Special Education Limited Assignment Permit (SELAP) Short-Term Waivers Emergency English Learner or Bilingual Authorization Permits Local Assignment Options (except for those made pursuant to the California Code of Regulations , Title 5, Section 80005[b]) Inexperienced Teacher A teacher who has two or fewer years of teaching experience.
+Term Definition Ineffective teacher An ineffective teacher is any of the following: An individual whose assignment is legally authorized by an emergency permit that does not require possession of a full teaching license; or

+A teacher who holds a teaching credential but does not possess a permit or authorization that temporarily allows them to teach outside of their credentialed area (misassigned) An individual who holds no credential, permit, or authorization to teach in California.
+Under this definition, teachers with the following limited emergency permits would be considered ineffective: Provisional Internship Permits, Short-Term Staff Permits Variable Term Waivers Substitute permits or Teaching Permits for Statutory Leave (TSPL) holders serving as the teacher of record Out-of-field teacher subject matter competence in the subject area(s) or for the student population to which he of she is assigned.
+Under this definition, the following limited permits will be considered out of the field: • General Education Limited Assignment Permit (GELAP) Special Education Limited Assignment Permit (SELAP) Chart Tarma Mainage Short-Term Waivers Emergency English Learner or Bilingual Authorization Permits Local Assignment Options (except for those made pursuant to the California Code of Regulations , Title 5, Section 80005[b]) Inexperienced Teacher A teacher who has two or fewer years of teaching experience.
 Minority Student A student who is American Indian/Alaska Native, Asian, African American, Filipino, Native Hawaiian/Pacific Islander, Hispanic, or Two or More Races Not Hispanic.
-Low-Income Student A student who is eligible to receive Free or Reduced-Price Meals
+Low-Income Student A student who is eligible to receive Free or Reduced-Price Meals ·